Fixed Period Exclusion from school means that a pupil is not allowed in school for a set number of days for disciplinary reasons.

 Fixed period exclusion is one of the sanctions a school can give if a child does something that is against the school's behaviour policy (the school rules).
 Most fixed period exclusions are for short periods of 5 days or less but they can be for longer.
 An individual pupil may not be given more than 45 days fixed term exclusion in any one school year.

-There are guidelines about what should be taken into account before excluding a child.
+There are guidelines about what should be taken into account before deciding to exclude a child from school.

 Only the headteacher has the power to exclude your child.
-Other members of staff such as heads of year cannot exclude, though they may provide information to support the head’s decision.
+Other members of staff such as heads of year cannot exclude, though they may provide information to inform the headteacher’s decision.

 All exclusions must be for disciplinary reasons only.
 All schools must have a behaviour policy setting out what the school rules are and this must be published on the school website.